Cyfrin/Updraft/courses/solidity/3-fund-me/4-solidity-reverts/+page.md

 Users can specify how much gas they're willing to allocate for a transaction.
 In the case where the `fund` function will contain a lot of lines of code after the `require` and we did indeed set a limit, the gas which was previously allocated but not used will not be charged to the user

 > 🗒️ **NOTE** <br>
-> If a transaction reverts, is classified as a failed transaction
+> If a transaction reverts, is defined as failed

 ### Transaction Fields